 - whether you’re indoors or outdoors

 - the weather

 Also, your location affects coverage.
 If you’re in a city or town, you’re more likely to get good 4G and 5G connections.
-However, if you’re somewhere rural, you may only get 4G or even 3G.
+However, if you’re somewhere rural, you might only have access to 4G, or even be limited to just 3G.

 How do I find the best network in my area?

 It’s easy to find out your mobile operator’s coverage in your area – either have a look on their website or get in touch with them.

 If you’re with EE, O2, Vodafone or Three, you can also use Ofcom’s mobile coverage checker.

 Ofcom is the UK’s communication regulator, and they offer a service that lets you check the availability of 4G and non-4G data across the country.

 How does Ofcom’s mobile phone coverage checker work?